younicoin/satoshe-core/install-node-linux.md

-# Linux node + wallet installation guide
+# Linux Node Wallet Installation Guide

 [!]
 Before start, make sure you have Ubuntu version 20.04 or higher installed and then follow the tutorial.